RDFa Templating

 Status of this document

 This is at present a braindump of an idea I had to extend RDFa to use as a templating language for building web pages.
-It is not by any means finished or implemented, but it is a starting point for further discussion as to how such a thing should work.
+It is not by any means finished but does have a partial implementation in the Perl distribution RDF::RDFa::Template.
+First and foremost, this document and the module serves as a starting point for further discussion.

 Introduction